drguthals/talkswithdrg/2020/start-dev-change/intro-to-github/start-dev-change-shareboard.md

 Thank you for your lightening demo to GitHub.

 ---
+#Hi Everbody
+I like to know / learn more about using GitHub
+This talk is a nice start of my journy

+---
 # Welcome to the Shareboard!

 I'm so excited to be speaking at Start.
 Dev.
 Change.!!